RalphExp/Python3-Internal/Parser/parser.md

 # Python3 Parser

 ## The tokenizer and parser module
-In pgen we explored how to create the grammar file graminit.h, gramminit.c, this chapter will explore how the tokenizer and parser work together to create the AST.
+In pgen we explored how to create the grammar file graminit.h, gramminit.c, this chapter will explore how the tokenizer and parser work together to create the CST.
 Let's start from the function PyParser_ParseFileObject (in Parser/parsetok.c)

 ```c++ parsetok.c
 164 node *